 - 1. Create regular, quarterly citywide special events for tourism and community - 2.
 Relaunch a renovated Arboretum Explorers Program, and partner with schools to reach the youth in the community - 3.
 Continue to rebrand each entity with sophistication and intention - 4.
 Redevelop the Friends of the Arboretum program, increasing donors and supporters of the property - 5.
 Update facilities and fixtures - 6.
 Redesign the grounds according to the Carbo Report - 7.
 Increase sales and drive business from the local community - 8.
+New bridge at the Arboretum - 9.
 Comprehensive staff plan and hire a full team